 The best way to identify Single-exposure Source Database entries that are reliable detections of solar system objects is to select entries that are part of a Moving Object Tracklet that was vetted by the IAU Minor Planet Center (MPC).
 The procedure for retrieving confirmed NEOWISE small body detections from the MPC Observations Database and then searching for them in the NEOWISE Single-exposure Source Database is described in IV.3.c.iii.

 NEOWISE Single-exposure Source Database entries that are in close proximity to the predicted position of a known solar system object at the time of the Single-exposure may be flagged as a solar system object association (sso_flg=1).
 These are not confirmed solar system object detections.
 The majority of such flagged Database entries are either a chance association with a background source or spurious detection of noise or other artifacts.
-There are over 23 million entries in the Source Database with sso_flg=1, but only ~1.55 million NEOWISE solar system object detections have been confirmed by the MPC during the first ten years of survey operations.
+There are 25,354,861 entries in the Source Database with sso_flg=1, but only ~1.63 million NEOWISE solar system object detections were confirmed by the MPC during the 10.6 years of survey operations.

 The Single-exposure Source database contains a small number of real solar system object detections that either were not reported to the MPC as part of Moving Object Tracklets, or that are not flagged with sso_flg=1.
 The automated moving object detection system will not link detections of very fast-moving objects that were in the NEOWISE field of view fewer than five times, or objects whose apparent acceleration and change in direction exceed the rate parameters allowed by the system.
 Solar system objects that were discovered after the epoch of the orbital elements file used for the known object searching during NEOWISE data processing (IV.2.e.ii) will not be flagged as possible solar system object associations.